 Candidate can give preference to the language in which they may like to be interviewed.
 UPSC will make arrangement for the translators.

 Grand Total 2025 Marks

 A candidate is allowed to use any one language from the Eighth Schedule of the Constitution or English as the medium of writing the examination.

 One this you will find common in all aspirants about IAS preparation that they start it with reading NCERT books.
-Any beginner can start his UPSC preparation with reading NCERT books.
+Any beginner can start his UPSC preparation by reading NCERT books.
 Soon after this aspirants need to go through one textbook of each subject and keep revising as well as practicing for answer writing.
 Along with it a newspaper preferably The Hindu should be read by IAS Aspirants.